-Nearly a year after a PNC Park security guard was suspended for fighting with fan, that man and the Pittsburgh Pirates are facing a lawsuit.
+Nearly a year after a PNC Park security guard was suspended for fighting with a fan, that man and the Pittsburgh Pirates are facing a lawsuit.

-Patrick Egan alleges that security guard Raymond Stroud III hit him and struck him with a belt, according to a lawsuit filed in the Allegheny County Common Pleas Court.
+Patrick Egan alleges that security guard Raymond Stroud III hit him and struck him with a belt, according to a lawsuit filed in Allegheny County Common Pleas Court.

 According to the court filing, Egan and a friend were attending the “Star Wars Day” Pirates game at PNC Park last May.
-After the Pirates lost to the Padres, the pair was trying to leave when a food and beverage employee bumped into Egan’s friend.

-The lawsuit says she got into a fight with him, called him “fat boy” and signaled to Stroud, who was working as a security guard.
+After the Pirates lost to the Padres, the pair was trying to leave when a food and beverage worker bumped into Egan’s friend.
+The lawsuit says the worker got into a fight with Egan’s friend, called him “fat boy” and signaled to Stroud, who was working as a security guard.

 The lawsuit alleges Stroud refused to call his supervisor when Egan asked him to do so.
 It also claims Stroud was spitting in Egan’s mouth during the verbal exchange.